-It is the specific and declared intent of Churchill County that the Office of the Public Defender (OPD) and all indigent defense attorneys be provided sufficient resources to afford competent representation of all clients and independent investigation of cases handled.
-During this first year of budgeting the Office of Public Defender and Board of County Commissioners will continue to evaluate the overall budget needs and specific line-items for adjustment during subsequent years as prudence dictates.
+It is the specific and declared intent of Churchill County that the Office of the Public Defender, Office of Alternate Public Defender, and all indigent defense attorneys be provided sufficient resources to afford competent representation of all clients and independent investigation of cases handled.
+During periods of adjustment the Office of Public Defender, Alternate Public Defender and Board of County Commissioners will continue to evaluate the overall budget needs and specific line-items for adjustment during subsequent years as prudence dictates.
 The resources available to indigent service providers are numerous, but some of the most significant are listed here below.